HussainAther/philosophy/causality/contextualemergence.md

 of those individual states.
 The differences must be irrelevant with respect to the higher level H. Philosopher David Chalmers said a neural correlate of a conscious mental state can be multiply realized by "minimally sufficient neural subsystems correlated with states of consciousness" in "What is a neural correlate of consciousness?"
-We can look at phenomenal families, sets of mutualyl exclusive phenomenal mental states that jointly partition a space of mental states.
+We can look at phenomenal families, sets of mutually exclusive phenomenal mental states that jointly partition a space of mental states.
 Creature consciousness can give us refined levels of phenomenal states of background consciousness (awake, dreaming, etc.), wake consciosuness (perceptual, cognitive, affective, etc.), perceptual consciousness (visual, audotiry, tactile, etc.), and visual consicousness (color, form, location, etc.).
 With